Get to Know About the Treatment:

 Once the procedure is complete, you will be expected to wear compression stocking which further helps to close the treated vein.

-By compressing, blood will not trap in the treated vein and allows its walls to remain intact so that scarring takes place.
+By compressing, blood will not trap in the treated vein and allows its walls to remain closed.

 You will be asked to wear a compression stocking for about 1-3 weeks.

-You can expect to start your work and resume your normal activities on the same day but you must avoid heavy exercise and do mild exercise and walk to keep on the blood circulation after the procedure.
+You can expect to start your work and resume your normal activities on the same day but you must avoid heavy exercise.
+We encourage you to walk after the procedure.

-Your doctor will schedule a visit in 1-2 weeks’ time following the treatment.
+You will have a follow-up visit in 1-2 weeks following the treatment.

 We perform sclerotherapy in a compassionate way keeping in mind patient satisfaction.
 Most of the patients we have treated have found marked improvements in their symptoms of diseased veins.